Equipment & Facility Design for Risk Zones

 Monitor and Validate

-• Run EMP and airflow checks
+• Conduct environmental monitoring and airflow checks

 Audit facility and process compliance with zoning controls